 What Is Immutable Data?
 Is It the Same as Object Lock?

 In object storage, immutability is a characteristic of an object that cannot be modified or changed.
 It is different from Object Lock in that Object Lock is a function offered by object storage providers that allows you to create immutable or unchangeable objects.
 Immutability is the characteristic you want to achieve, and Object Lock is the way you achieve it.

 How Does Object Lock Work With Veeam Ransomware Protection?

-Veeam, a backup software provider, offers “immutability” or “immutable backups” as a feature to protect your data.
-The immutability feature in Veeam works hand-in-hand with the Object Lock functionality offered by cloud providers like Backblaze and AWS.
+Veeam, a backup software provider, offers immutability as a feature to protect your data.
+The immutability feature in Veeam works hand-in-hand with the Object Lock functionality offered by cloud providers like Backblaze.
 If you’re using a cloud storage provider to store backups and they support Object Lock (which we think all should, not that we’re biased), you can configure your backup software to save your immutable backups to a storage bucket with Object Lock enabled.
 As a certified Veeam Ready-Object and Veeam Ready-Object with Immutability partner, utilizing this feature with Backblaze is as simple as checking a box in your settings.